It’s fair to say at this point that Red Dragon Inn is truly one of the great games out there.

 Torglesnarf Duncleton, First of His Name (Found in The Red Dragon Inn 6: Villains)

 The first and easiest place you can squander your fortune is on your Minions.
 There are 3 in your Character Deck, and are placed in front of you once played.
-2 give you an ability you can use during each Action Phase in addition to your Action, which will definitely shore up an extremely mediocre offense, and the last reduces the alcohol content of drinks by 1, which can be extremely beneficial over time.
+2 give you an ability you can use during each Action Phase in addition to your Action, which will definitely shore up an extremely mediocre offense, and the last reduces the alcohol content of drinks by 1, which is extremely useful over time.

 Any Minion can be targeted by cards that cause or redirect fortitude loss, presenting you the option of discarding that Minion or paying their wages to keep them on.